dps923/winter2020/notes/week02.md

 ### Monday plan

-To start the session, we will briefly cover the leftover topic from Thursday, [UI object table view](https://dps923.ca/notes/interaction-essentials#ui-object---table-view).

 Then, we discuss a new topic in the first programming assignment - requesting data from a web API.
 The [topic notes are linked here](webapi-request-intro-sync).

 We will also get a gentle [introduction to debugging](debug-intro).

 Then, your professor will discuss the grading expectations for the programming assignment.

-There will be time available to work on the programming assignment, but probably not enough to complete it.
+There will be time available to work on the programming assignment, but not enough to complete it.

 <br>